Cybergun-GitHub/Cybergun/README.md

     >>> #This is how you create a list in Python, so you can apply this code snippet anywhere in Python. and put it in the pwlist parameter, or you can create/find a file, and download it and type the file path into the pwlistpath parameter.
 Preferred file type is .txt or .lst.
-    When typing urls, please omit anything before the website name (e.g. if the url is https://www.amazon.com, type it as amazon.com).

     phish(victim, domain, email_address): Function that will phish for the victim's personal information.
 Type the account name and the domain it is from inside the